rendro/easy-pie-chart/Readme.md

 ## Changlog

+### Version 1.1.0 - Jun 10, 2013
+* Added missing `onStop` method
+* cast `percent` to float to avoid breaking chart if a string is passed to the update method

 ### Version 1.0.2 - Jun 07, 2013
 * Use requestAnimationFrame for smooth animations
 * Added `onStep` option to get the current value during animations